automl/nasbench301/README.md

 # NAS-Bench-301

-This repository containts the code for the paper: ["NAS-Bench-301 and the Case for Surrogate Benchmarks for Neural Architecture Search"](https://arxiv.org/abs/2008.09777).
+This repository containts code for the paper: ["NAS-Bench-301 and the Case for Surrogate Benchmarks for Neural Architecture Search"](https://arxiv.org/abs/2008.09777).

-The surrogate models for the arXiv version v0.9 can be downloaded via ...
+The surrogate models for the arXiv version (v0.9) can be downloaded on [figshare](https://figshare.com/articles/software/nasbench301_models_v0_9_zip/12962432).

 To install all requirements (this may take a few minutes), run